cargomedia/janus-gateway-ruby/README.md

 Plugin resource supports `events` and `chaining` in the same way like `Janus` resource.

 ##### List
-Plugin allows for listing current audio rooms.
+Endpoint allows to retrieve the list of current audio rooms.